 Tips for Staying Safe OnlineThe Internet is an amazing resource and it should be apparent to all that it is here to stay.
 There is so much information people can gather, so many tasks people can accomplish, and so many personal connections to be made that the Internet is truly a one of a kind and irreplaceable tool in today's world.
 But as with everything, there are ways you can get in trouble if you are not careful.
 Along with all of the good the Internet provides, it also provides a medium for scammer, identity thieves, and other predators.
 This certainly shouldn't scare you away from using the Internet, but while doing so, you should be aware of the risks.
 Listed below are the top ten things you can do to keep yourself safe.
-Don't agree with the list?
-Vote for an existing item you think should be ranked higher or if you are a logged in, add a new item for others to vote on or create your own version of this list.

 The Top Ten

 Virus that get into your computer can cause all kinds of problems.
 They can make your computer slow or unusable, cause all sorts of pop up advertisements to be displayed, or allow spammers to use your computer and your internet connection to send out their Viagra, porn, or phishing e-mails.
 But perhaps worst of all, a virus can operate completely under the radar sneakily recording and reporting back what you do on your computer including the websites you visit and everything you type in including passwords and credit card numbers.